WHO IS THE PARENT COORDINATOR?

 HOW DO I MAKE A DONATION TO THE SCHOOL?

 Donations are always needed and appreciated!
 Whether it’s a cash donation to our Annual Pledge Drive, a corporate donation or a gift of equipment, we are always thankful of your generosity.
-If you want to make a contribution to our Annual Pledge Drive, please click here.
+You can make a contribution to our Annual Pledge Drive.

 CAN I VOLUNTEER AT PS 87?